Credit Card Minimum Payment Calculation

 Method 1: Percent of the Balance

-Some credit card issuers calculate the minimum payment as a percent of the balance, typically between 2% and 5%, at the end of the billing cycle.
+Some credit card issuers calculate the minimum payment as a percent of the balance, typically between 2% and 5%.
+They use the balance at the end of your billing cycle to calculate the minimum payment due.

 Method 2: Percent of the Balance + Finance Charge